Can I open a bank account for my grandchild in Australia?

 While some kids may build only modest savings, it’s entirely possible that over time your grandchild could grow a substantial balance through a combination of pocket money, cash gifts and interest earnings.

 The catch is that some banks may only pay a high rate of interest up to a limit.
-As a hypothetical example, if the account balance reaches $5,000, a bank might only pay the upper interest rate on any savings below that amount and apply a lower on anything above it.
+As a hypothetical example, if the account balance reaches $5,000, a bank might only pay the upper interest rate on any savings up to that amount and apply a lower rate on anything above it.

 One further issue to be aware of is that children can face high rates of tax on investment income – and this includes interest on savings accounts.